Aura Messaging Protocol (AMP)

 13.1 Recovery

 To recover, a device loads the relational context journal.
-It reduces to the latest committed epoch, checkpoint, and skip window.
-It rederives the channel base key from context root key, channel identifier, and epoch.
+It reduces to the latest stable epoch, any reducer-exposed live successor, the latest checkpoint, and the skip window.
+It rederives the channel base key from context root key, channel identifier, and selected epoch.
 It rederives ratchet state from the checkpoint and window generations.

 The recovery process requires no coordination.
 The device does not need to contact other participants.
 It does not need to request missing state.
 It only needs access to the journal facts.
 Once reduction completes, the device has the same view as all other participants.